polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 another task to finish before it's allowed to execute.
 This prevents the task scheduler from exhausting your backend server due to too many threads executing at the same time.

+If you have a lot of tasks that are scheduled to repeat often, and all your tasks are doing a lot of IO, you might want to increase the number of concurrently executed tasks to a higher value, since as your tasks are waiting for IO, the thread they're executing on will be released back to the operating system, implying the task will not block a thread as it waits for IO.

 ### Internals

-One `System.Threading.Timer` object will be created for each due date/repetition pattern you have, and kept in memory of your Magic server, which doesn't lend itself to thousands of schedules for obvious reasons - But due to the mechanics of how these are implemented at the system level is still fairly scalable for most solutions.
+One `System.Threading.Timer` object will be created for each due date/repetition pattern you have, and kept in memory of your Magic server, which doesn't lend itself to thousands of schedules for obvious reasons - But due to the mechanics of how these are implemented at the system level, this is still highly scalable for most solutions.

 When a repeating task has finished executed, the next due date for the task's execution will be calculated using